sunfounder/euler-kit/docs/source/pyproject/py_button.rst

             print("You pressed the button!")
             utime.sleep(1)

-After the code runs, when you press the button, the shell will print "You pressed the button!
+As soon as the code runs, the shell prints "You pressed the button!"

 **Pull-up Working Mode**

-Next is the wiring and code when the button in the pull-up working mode, please try it.
+The next part is the wiring and code when you use the button in the pull-up mode.

 |sch_button_pullup|